 When your child is in pain, you may feel helpless and anxious.
-Fortunately, specialized professional help is available at the Pain Program at Riley at IU Health.
-We are home to Indiana’s only comprehensive pediatric pain program where multiple specialists and professionals work together to provide interdisciplinary care.
-Our doctors and staff are as committed to your child’s comfort and well-being as you are, and we know the challenges children and families face when pain interferes with life, learning and happiness.
+Fortunately, specialized professional help is available at the Pain Program at Riley Children's.
+We are home to Indiana’s only comprehensive pediatric pain program, where multiple specialists and professionals work together to provide interdisciplinary care.
+Our medical team is as committed to your child’s comfort and well-being as you are, and we know the challenges children and families face when pain interferes with life, learning and happiness.

-Two fellowship-trained pediatric anesthesiologists serve the Pain Program at Riley at IU Health as well as a physical therapist, a pediatric psychologist and two registered nurses.
-All have committed their careers to serving the needs of children like yours.
-These professionals work as a team in close communication with your child’s doctors or other healthcare providers to develop a complete, integrated treatment plan for his or her specific pain management needs.
+All of our pain clinic providers have specialty training and expertise in pediatric pain and work as a team to serve all patients in the Pediatric Pain Management Program.
+They have committed their careers to serving the needs of children like yours.
+These professionals work together in close communication with your child’s doctors or other healthcare providers to develop a complete, integrated treatment plan for his or her specific pain management needs.
 As your child’s treatment progresses, the team will closely monitor improvement, emotional health and function to make sure the treatment plan is working and to make any adjustments if needed.

 Depending on your child’s needs, the treatment plan may include:

-The Pain Program at Riley at IU Health focuses on rehabilitation and restoring function as well as pain relief.
-Patients and parents or guardians take an active role in the treatment plan and rehabilitation process, both at the Pain Program at Riley at IU Health and at home.
+The Pain Program at Riley Children's focuses on rehabilitation and restoring function as well as pain relief.
+Patients and parents or guardians take an active role in the treatment plan and rehabilitation process during their child's care at Riley Children's and home.
 Targeted exercises, biofeedback and relaxation can be worked into your child’s daily schedule.
 We will work with you and your child to answer any questions and make sure you feel confident carrying out the treatment plan.